BPoole83/regex-tutorial/README.md

 A greedy match tries to match an element as many times as possible.
 Whereas, a lazy match tries to match an element as few times as possible.
 In our example we have ? which signifies lazy quantifier.
 This is referred to a lazy quantifier because it causes the regular expression engine to match as few occurances as possible.
 We can simply turn this lazy match into a greedy one by adding a ?.

 Author
-Hi I'm Eric Enriquez, I'm a full-stack developer student.
+Hi I'm Bryce Poole, I'm a full-stack developer student.
 GitHub: Bpoole83